Integrations

 Tip

-One service account, two integrations: You can use the same JSON key file for both Google Workspace and GCP integrations
+One service account, multiple integrations: You can use the same JSON key file for both Google Workspace and Google Drive integrations.

 Configuration fields explained